thedodd/dockerfile/README.md

 ```

 ### development
-This crate is in an early state, and there are a few additional things to be done with it.
+I would like to have this crate offer a type-safe interface for constructing the various Dockerfile instructions.
+This will help reduce bugs which could only be found once you actually attempt to invoke the docker build.
 I would like to experiment with adding constructors for the various forms of instructions; EG, offer a constructor for `CMD` which takes an `impl Iterator<Item=AsRef<str>>` for building the form `CMD ["arg0", "arg1"]` &c.
-Not sure on that yet.